 Test the reliability of your disaster recovery solution

 So, how often are you testing the recoverability of your critical apps?

 Because, you should be testing them all the time.

-DR testing really needs to be an ongoing effort, so you have confidence in the actual recovery points and recovery times you can achieve.
+Disaster recovery testing really needs to be an ongoing effort, so you have confidence in the actual recovery points and recovery times you can achieve.

 And, that’s where a backup and recovery solution that offers automated, application-level testing capabilities and reporting comes in — confirming SLAs and giving your IT team and other stakeholders confidence in your RTOs and RPOs.

 Test the disaster preparedness of your people

 Of course, automated testing covers the technical component of your IT disaster recovery plan, which is great, but it would be unwise to rely solely on automated reports.

 The value of a full disaster recovery drill is that you get to see how people behave and identify which processes work—and which don’t.
 It also allows you the opportunity to verify whether or not your processes have been fully-documented.
 In both cases, you’ll gain the insight you need to improve your human response—before disaster strikes.

 Of course, you should also consider more catastrophic scenarios in your DR plan review.